The Dragon Bridge, Ljubljana. Ljubljana is a wonderful city, easy to reach from the UK without flying, by train |

 Step 3, travel from Stuttgart to Slovenia by sleeper train Lisinski, leaving Stuttgart Hbf at 20:29 & arriving Lesce-Bled 07:13 & Ljubljana 08:09.

-The Lisinski has an excellent air-conditioned Croatian sleeping-car (1, 2 & 3 bed compartments with washbasin), a modern air-conditioned Croatian couchette car (4 & 6 berth compartments) and ordinary seats.
+The Lisinski has an excellent air-conditioned Croatian sleeping-car (1, 2 & 3 bed compartments with washbasin), an air-conditioned Croatian couchette car (4 & 6 berth compartments) and ordinary seats.
 Watch the Croatian sleeper video.
 There's no catering car, so take a picnic and a bottle of wine.

 Ljubljana & Bled ► London